jbcoe/value_types/DRAFT.md

 This proposal continues the work started in [P0201] and [P1950].

 Previous work on a cloned pointer type [N3339] met with opposition because of the mixing of value and pointer semantics.
-We feel that the unambiguous value semantics of `indirect` and `polymorphic` as described in this proposal address these concerns.
+We believe that the unambiguous value semantics of `indirect` and `polymorphic` as described in this proposal address these concerns.